There are two options:

 You must have set up your Single Sign On (University email account access: SSO - see below) to be able to connect to the wired College network.

-Connect your computer’s network cable into any of the four wired sockets on the side of the access point (white box with three hexagons on it).
+If your room has one of the below pictured access points, connect your computer’s network cable into any of the four wired sockets on the side of the access point (white box with three hexagons on it).

 Open a web browser and type in ‘bbc.com’ and you will be re-directed to a registration page.